NEELINISAR/Hi/RUN_COMMAND-Intent.md

 ## RUN_COMMAND Intent

-Third-party apps that are not part of Termux world can run commands in Termux app context by either sending an intent to `RunCommandService` or becoming a plugin host for the `termux-tasker` plugin client.
+Since `0.95` (Android 7), third-party apps that are not part of Termux world can run commands in Termux app context by either sending an intent to `RunCommandService` or becoming a plugin host for the `termux-tasker` plugin client.

 The intent can either be sent with `am startservice` command or with Java.
 Getting command result back is also possible for intents sent with Java, but not possible with `am startservice` command and it will require Termux app version `>= 0.109`.

-You may also want to check out `termux-tasker` [README](https://github.com/termux/termux-tasker).
+You may also want to check out `termux-tasker` [README](https://github.com/termux/termux-tasker) (available for android 5+).

 ### Setup Instructions